ICTU/quality-time/docs/src/development.md

 # Developer manual

-This document is aimed at *Quality-time* developers and maintainers.
+This document is aimed at *Quality-time* developers and maintainers and describes how to develop, test, document, release, and maintain *Quality-time*.
+To read more about how *Quality-time* is structured, see the [software documentation](software.md).

-## Develop
+## Developing

 ### Running *Quality-time* locally